LiberaVeritas/liberaveritas.github.io/README.md

 ## Structure

-All content is written in markdown.
+All content is written in markdown (except for top level landing pages).
 Each page or book has its own directory along with its own navigation structure specified in its `nav.yaml`.
 Each directory (including the root) has a landing page.